chadgevans/HIV_Survival_Analysis/HIV_Survival_Analysis.md

 Regression Models for Survival Data
 -----------------------------------

 There are two types of regression models: 1) semi-parametric models, the most common of which is the Cox model.
 Proportional hazard models, like the Cox model, assume that the effect of a covariate is to multiply the hazard by some constant.
 Hazards are “proportional” because the ratio of the hazards for any two individuals is constant, i.e., it does not depend on time.
-2) parametric AFT models, where it is assumed that log(To) has a specific probability distribution.
-AFT models assume that the effect of a covariate is to accelerate or decelerate the life course of a disease by some constant.
+2) parametric AFT models, where it is assumed that log(To) has a specific probability distribution, assume that the effect of a covariate is to accelerate or decelerate the life course of a disease by some constant.

 One case worth noting is the Weibull distribution (including the exponential distribution as a special case) can be parameterised as either a proportional hazards model or an AFT model.
 It is the only family of distributions that possesses this property.

 ### Semi-parametric Cox Proportional Hazards Model

 The biggest advantage of the Cox model relates to its flexibilty of functional form.
 Parametric models require a choice of functional form and often there is no good basis for which to choose.
 In many instances this can be overly restrictive.
 The Cox model requires no commitment to functional form.
+This is a semi-parametric model in that only the effects of covariates are parametrized, and not the hazard function.
+In other words, we don't make any distributional assumptions about survival times.

 First, we fit a simple Cox model predicting time to death from a binary predictor of IV drug use (whether or not the patient had a history of IV drug use).
-We employ the efron method of dealing with ties, although other popular avaiable methods (e.g., breslow method) are available.
+We employ the efron method of dealing with ties, although other popular methods (e.g., breslow method) are available.
 The Efron approximation is more accurate when dealing with tied death times, and is as efficient computationally.

 ``` r
 coxph_mod1 <- coxph( Surv(time,censor)~drug, data=hmohiv, method="efron") # breslow option available